 - Polyurethane: Not made out of latex and can be used by people whom are sensitive to latex.

 Before using a condom, make sure to check the package for:

-- Expiry Date-All condoms have an expiry date because the rubber they are made of will eventually break down.
-Often the expiry date is written on the back of the package and on female condoms it is written in the back flap.
+- Expiry date – all condoms have an expiry date because the material they’re made of will eventually break down.
 If it’s expired, don’t use it!

-- Guarantee on the back of the condom that says it will help to prevent unwanted pregnancy, STIs, and HIV.
+- Writing on the package that says it will help to prevent unwanted pregnancy, STIs, and HIV.

-- Female condoms are made out of polyurethane and are safe to use if someone is allergic to latex.
+- Internal or “female” condoms are made out of polyurethane and are safe to use if someone is allergic to latex.

 This type of condom can be put in up to 8 hours before sex happens!
-This gives a woman more control in making sure a condom is used.
-She can put one in hours before and be ready if she thinks sex might be happening later.
+This gives someone more control in making sure a condom is used. you can put one in hours before and be ready sex might be a possibility later.

-Since the female condom hangs outside of the vagina a bit, it protects the outer area more from STIs that are spread from skin to skin contact (such as herpes or genital warts).
+Since the internal condom hangs outside of the body a bit, it protects the outer area more from STIs that are spread from skin to skin contact (such as herpes or genital warts).

-They can cost about 3 for $12 in a store/pharmacy.
-They are free at some Teen Clinics and Health Centres, but we would advise calling ahead to ask before going.
+They can cost about 3 for $12 in a store/pharmacy, but they might be free at some teen clinics and health centres, but we would advise calling ahead to ask before going.

 Step 1: Get into a position that is most comfortable for you and take the condom out of the package.